deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

 The Object Detection Data Class
 ===============================

-The DetectionData class represents a CV object detection task in deepchecks.
+The DetectionData is a :doc:`data class </user-guide/vision/data-classes/index>` represents a CV object detection task in deepchecks.
 It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to load and preprocess data for an object detection task.
 The DetectionData class is containing additional data and general methods intended for easily accessing metadata